Skip to main content

 The administration of exogenous testosterone bypasses this entire regulatory framework.
 The hypothalamus and pituitary detect high levels of circulating androgens and interpret this as a signal of excess production.
 The physiological response is to cease the upstream signaling.
 GnRH pulses diminish, and LH and FSH production is profoundly suppressed.

-This leads to a shutdown of and spermatogenesis, resulting in testicular atrophy and infertility.
+This leads to a shutdown of endogenous testosterone production and spermatogenesis, resulting in testicular atrophy and infertility.
 In a monitored protocol, agents like Gonadorelin, a GnRH analogue, are used to mimic the natural GnRH pulses, thereby maintaining the integrity of the pituitary-testicular signaling pathway even in the presence of exogenous testosterone.
 Without this, the HPG axis enters a state of deep suppression.

 Unmonitored hormonal intervention silences the body’s intrinsic regulatory dialogue, leading to a state of induced endocrine suppression with unpredictable recovery.